ropensci/qualtRics/README.md

 --------------
 ```

-You can also call this function while passing `api_token` and `root_url` values to the function, in which case '<YOUR_API_TOKEN-HERE>' and '<YOUR-ROOT-URL-HERE>' will be replaced by your credentials.
-You can register your credentials by calling `r registerOption()` without passing any parameters.
+You can also call this function while passing `api_token` and `root_url` values to the function, in which case "<YOUR-API-TOKEN-HERE>" and "<YOUR-ROOT-URL-HERE>" will be replaced by your credentials.
+You can register your credentials by calling ```r registerOption()``` without passing any parameters.

 When you load the qualtRics package, it will automatically look for a `.qualtRics.yml` file in the working directory, in which case you don't need to call the `registerOption()` function to register your qualtRics credentials.